NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Reproducible-Data-Analysis/software-containers.md

 Similarly with Docker, the user can find an example of running BLAST [here](https://biocontainers-edu.readthedocs.io/en/latest/running_example.html)

-## Best Practices for Container Creation {best-practices}
+## Best practices for container creation {best-practices}
 ---
 When creating containers, incorporating best practices ensures efficiency, security, and reproducibility.
 Here's a concise guide, drawing from broader container best practices, including insights from [Google Cloud's recommendations](https://cloud.google.com/architecture/best-practices-for-building-containers):

-- **Use Specific Versions**: Specify exact versions of base images, software, and libraries, in order to avoid breaking changes occuring when updating with the `latest` tag and ensures consistency across environments.
+- **Use specific versions**: Specify exact versions of base images, software, and libraries, in order to avoid breaking changes occuring when updating with the `latest` tag and ensures consistency across environments.

-- **Minimize Layer Size**: Structure your definition file to combine related commands into single layers to reduce the container size which speeds up download and deployment.
+- **Minimize layer size**: Structure your definition file to combine related commands into single layers to reduce the container size which speeds up download and deployment.

-- **Clean Up**: Remove unnecessary packages and clear cache in the same layer where installations occur to minimize the container's footprint.
+- **Clean up**: Remove unnecessary packages and clear cache in the same layer where installations occur to minimize the container's footprint.

-- **Non-root User**: Run the container as a non-root user whenever possible, which enhances the security of the container, reducing the risk of privilege escalation attacks.
+- **Non-root user**: Run the container as a non-root user whenever possible, which enhances the security of the container, reducing the risk of privilege escalation attacks.

-- **Base Image Selection**: Choose a minimal base image that includes only the necessary packages and libraries for your application, to minimizes the attack surface and the container size.
+- **Base image selection**: Choose a minimal base image that includes only the necessary packages and libraries for your application, to minimizes the attack surface and the container size.

-- **Immutable Containers**: Treat containers as immutable.
+- **Immutable containers**: Treat containers as immutable.
 For updates or changes, build a new container image.
 This facilitates modularity and version control while ensuring reproducibility.

-- **Security Scanning**: Regularly scan your containers for vulnerabilities and apply patches as needed.
+- **Security scanning**: Regularly scan your containers for vulnerabilities and apply patches as needed.
 Keeping your containers updated is crucial for security.

-- **Efficient Data Management**: Store data and logs outside of containers to ensure persistence and scalability.
+- **Efficient data management**: Store data and logs outside of containers to ensure persistence and scalability.
 Use volumes or bind mounts for data that needs to persist beyond the life of the container.

 - **Documentation**: Include a `%help` section in your definition file, providing users with information on how to use the container, including running the software and accessing data.

-## Advanced Usage
+## Advanced usage
 ---
 ### Integration with [Nextflow](https://www.nextflow.io/docs/latest/container.html)
-- **Nextflow and Containers**: Simplifies complex workflows by executing each step in a container for consistency across environments.
+- **Nextflow and containers**: Simplifies complex workflows by executing each step in a container for consistency across environments.
 - **Configurations**: Supports managing containers through `nextflow.config`, streamlining execution.

 ### [Kubernetes](https://kubernetes.io/docs/home/) and Containers
-- **Container Orchestration**: Automates deployment, scaling, and management of containerized applications, essential for microservices architecture.
+- **Container orchestration**: Automates deployment, scaling, and management of containerized applications, essential for microservices architecture.
-- **Scalability and Management**: Provides tools for load balancing, auto-scaling, and efficient resource allocation across diverse infrastructures.
+- **Scalability and management**: Provides tools for load balancing, auto-scaling, and efficient resource allocation across diverse infrastructures.

-## Resources and Further Reading
+## Resources and further reading
 ---
 - [Apptainer User Guide](https://apptainer.org/docs/user/latest/introduction.html): Comprehensive documentation for getting started with Apptainer.
 - [BioContainers Community](https://biocontainers.pro/): A resource for finding and sharing containerized bioinformatics tools.